Evaluation system for shock absorber test bench

 For more extensive analysis requirements, a supplemental system should be developed that permits individual adaptation of the analyses and new views of the results.
 Another key requirement was that it must also be possible for the development engineers to carry out the evaluations from the office independently of the test bench.

-The desired expansions and modifications were realized with the measX software X-Frame, which is based on DIAdem from National Instruments.
+The desired expansions and modifications were realized with the measX software X-Frame.
 Individual solutions can be realized especially efficiently with X-Frame: Components and functions that are required in every application are already present and only need to be parameterized or adapted for the respective task.

 Additional analysis options